victoroalvarez/mac-aware/README.md

 stow --target=$HOME src
 ```

-### Which shell do you use?
+### Which Shell and Terminal do you use?
-ZSH and Tmux with the Kitty terminal emulator.
+ZSH with Tmux and the Kitty terminal emulator.

 ## Conventions
 * $HOME denotes the /home/myuser/ directory on a system.

 ## Directories
-* src - Contains dotfiles & configurations.
+* src - Contains dotfiles and configurations.
 * docs - Contains documentation and pictures.

 ## Change Log
+* 2024-12-19 11:02 am AST.
+Improve ReadMe file.
 * 2024-11-21 10:21 pm AST.
 Setup a basic Tmux configuration by following Josean Martinez example and the Arch Linux Wiki.
 Josean's setup demonstrates how to set up custom keybindings for reload and splitting and further customizations.
 * 2024-07-02 07:59 pm AST.
 Improve README file.
 * 2024-04-18 05:18 am AST.
 Fork the repository from shell-aware into mac-aware and remove all GNU/Linux related files and directories.